RECTOR

 The Rev. Cn.
 Dr. Kara Slade

-A native of Pensacola, Florida, cradle Episcopalian, and lifelong Southerner, Kara holds a PhD in Christian theology and ethics from Duke University with research interests that include Karl Barth, Søren Kierkegaard, the ethics of science and technology, and medical ethics.
+A native of Pensacola, Florida, Kara holds a PhD in Christian theology and ethics from Duke University with research interests that include Karl Barth, Søren Kierkegaard, the ethics of science and technology, and medical ethics.
 She earned the BSE, MS, and PhD in mechanical engineering and materials science at Duke's Pratt School of Engineering, and then joined the National Aeronautics and Space Administration as a research engineer and test manager for a variety of civilian and military projects.
 She returned to Duke as a student in the Divinity School, and stayed on for her second doctorate.
-Kara has served on the pastoral staff of the Anglican Episcopal House of Studies at Duke Divinity School, as well as in suburban and rural parishes in North Carolina and Alabama.
-As a seminarian, she completed an internship at Bellevue Hospital Center in Manhattan, where she was a chaplain for the adult psychiatry and palliative care units.
-She serves as Canon Theologian of the Diocese of New Jersey, and is a member of the Society of Scholar-Priests, Society of Catholic Priests, and Society of St. Mary Magdalene within the Anglican Communion.
-Kara is also an Adjunct Professor of Theology and the denominational advisor for Episcopal students at Princeton Theological Seminary.
+Previously, Kara has served on the pastoral staff of the Anglican Episcopal House of Studies at Duke Divinity School, as well as in suburban and rural parishes in North Carolina and Alabama.
+She serves as Canon Theologian of the Diocese of New Jersey, and is a novice in the Community of the Good Shepherd within the Anglican Communion.
+Kara is also an Adjunct Professor of Theology and the Director of the Concentration in Episcopal and Anglican Studies at Princeton Theological Seminary.
 In her free time, she enjoys cooking, hiking, cheering for Duke basketball, and exploring historic churches.
-She lives at 11 Mercer St with her “energetic” pitbull rescue dog, Greta.
+She lives on Mercer Street with her “energetic” pitbull rescue dog, Greta.

 17834773_10206864215403894_8064328394589287958_o.jpg